 - An explanation on how to share the GoFundMe page, this is an excellent way to gain more awareness.
 People will share something close to their heart.

 As you can see, this covers the typical five “W’s” (who, what, where, when, why) but in a more detailed and personable way.
+Not only is the your story important, but the best GoFundMe campaigns include videos to get their story told.

 3. Keep Them In the Loop